 - from The Supreme Court

-Today, the Supreme Court has its own building, and each of the nine justices has offices and a staff of assistants.
+Today, the Supreme Court has its own building.
+Each of the nine justices has offices in the building.
+Plus, a staff of assistants.

-But the first time the Supreme Court met in 1790, the justices didn’t have a courtroom.
+The first time the Supreme Court met was 1790.
+Back then the justices didn’t have a courtroom.
 They didn’t even have any cases.
-The United States was so young—it had won its independence from Britain only recently—it wasn’t clear how the court would work.
+The United States was very young at the time.
+(It had won its independence from Britain only recently.)
+So it wasn’t clear how the court would work.
 But one thing got settled right away.
-Back in Britain, judges wore (and still often wear) white wigs.
-When one of the newly appointed justices to the first-ever U.S. Supreme Court showed up wearing a powdered wig in the British style, he was mocked on the street.
-He was the last Supreme Court justice to make that fashion mistake.
+Back in Britain, judges wore (and often still wear) white wigs.
+One of the newly appointed justices to the first-ever U.S. Supreme Court showed up wearing a powdered wig in the British style.
+He was mocked badly on the street.
+You can guess he was the last Supreme Court justice to make that fashion mistake.